Auxiliary Soldier photo copyright Roy Edwards

 The chain mail shirts of the infantry were made out of about twenty thousand links of metal.
 They wore a sword and a dagger - usually on two belts.
 They carried a flat oval shield and a spear which could be thrown and also used in hand to hand fighting.

-Photo (above) copyright Roy Edwards
+Photo (left) copyright Roy Edwards

 Cavalry were recruited from tribes which had a good tradition of horsemanship.
 They also had an oval shield and a spear which was often used to stab downwards.
 They carried short, sharp javelins in quivers attached to their saddles.
 Their swords were longer and narrower than the infantry swords to give a better reach.